Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - Stabilised chlorine tablets

-For those new to pool chemicals for beginners, it is important to understand that chlorine must be maintained within a target range.
-Too little reduces effectiveness.
-Too much can cause strong odours, irritation and surface damage.
+If you're new to pool chemicals, the key thing to remember is that chlorine needs to sit within a target range.
+Too little and it stops working effectively; too much and you risk strong odours, irritation and surface damage.

 Algaecides: Preventing Green Water

 Algae spores are always present in the environment.
-When sanitiser levels drop or circulation is poor, algae can take hold.
-This often results in green, cloudy or slimy water.
+When sanitiser levels drop or circulation is poor, algae take hold, and the result is green, cloudy or slimy water.

 Algaecides are preventative products designed to inhibit algae growth.
-They are not a replacement for chlorine, but a support product that helps maintain clarity.
+They're not a replacement for chlorine, but a support product that helps maintain clarity.

 Used correctly, algaecides can: